apache/nuttx/configs/sama5d4-ek/README.txt

        file system.
 A considerable amount of testing has been done and there are no known defects as of this writing.

+    2014-9-13: Currently a program running as a process in the kernel build mode cannot run other programs that reside on the file system.
+Why?
+       Because in order to run those other programs, the new program's address environment must be instantiated in memory to load the .text and .data and to allocate the initial user space components from the new user heap.

+       However, the previous program's stack currently resides in its heap.
+       So when a process tries to run another program, its heap is unmapped and the system crashes.
+The fix is to add a separate stack in a separate memory region that does not get unmapped when creating new processes.
+There are hooks in place to do this; I just need to get time to get that done.

   nsh:

     This configuration directory provide the NuttShell (NSH).
 This is a